Advancement to Candidacy and Thesis Progression

-- The research advisor chairs the three-person thesis committee.
-The other two members are typically chosen from the qualifying examination committee, but this is not required.
+- The committee is comprised of three members including the PI, a committee chair different than the PI, and one other member typically chosen from the qualifying examination committee, but this is not required.

 - Committee members must be Academic Senate members.
 You can petition the Graduate Division to: